 The problem is that new inbound and outbound rules are created in Windows Defender Firewall every time a user logs in.
 Those firewall rules are not automatically removed when the user logs out.

-Over time, a lot of duplicate rules appear in the firewall, which leads to a dramatic decrease in performance of the RDS server (slow login, black screen when logging in via RDP, RDS hosts freeze, menus don’t open, and the Start button does not appear).
+Over time, a lot of duplicate rules appear in the firewall, which leads to a dramatic decrease in performance of the RDS server (slow login, RDS hosts freeze, menus don’t open, and the Start button does not appear).

 Check the number of rules in Windows Defender Firewall using the PowerShell command: